IrisTheSoft/Commander_Aesthetic_Replacer/README.md

 When opening the GUI, you will be greeted by a file dialog.
 Select the folder World of Warships is installed.
 It should look something like `<<SOMETHING>>/World of Warships/bin/<<SOME_NUMBER>>`.
 Usually, the highest number is the one you want.

-Then you will be prompted if you want automatic installation.
-Choosing "yes" will clean the game's `res_mods` folder, which can be undesirable if you have other mods installed.
-If choosing "no", after the tool finishes its job you will need to move the contents of the tool's `output` folder to the game's `res_mods`.

 Next, the main window is shown.
 There you can configure the mod.
 Session is saved automatically when closing this window at any time.
 To add change(s) for a new commander, press the "add" button.

 The first column ("Commander") refers to the recipient commander and the next 3 columns are the new values you want for them.
 To keep a value as it is, leave the input blank (or pick "(None)" in the case of voice over).
 You can empty the portrait input by clicking "select" and then closing the file dialog.